 Watch heavy branches bend under the weight they carry.
 The continuous interplay of growth and gravity is what creates some of the most beautiful tree shapes.

 Gravity has a big impact on the shape of trees.
 The shape of the crown is in constant change when its spreading branches continue to bend down with the added weight.
 Bending affects the distribution of branches – some get pulled apart, others get closer together – Drop Shaded will keep the branch distribution airy.
 Bending is a feature unique to the Grove and greatly improves tree realism.

 Let’s continue the example of the ash.
 Although it is quite capable of bending new growth up to the sky, gravity keeps pulling down on their thick branches year after year.
 Although adding new rings also adds weight, it also quickly strengthens branches, partially baking in the bending of that year.
-Control this with Bake Bend.
+Control this with Solidify.
 This baking isn’t perfect, cells get tired and old oak trees tend to rest their biggest limbs on the ground.
-Weaken the effect of Bake Bend with Fatigue
+Weaken the effect of Solidify with Fatigue

 This is a snippet from the release notes of the Grove 4, which explains the way the Grove bends branches.

 For release 4, bending has been completely rewritten using the Euler-Bernoulli beam theory.
 By treating each internode as a cantilever beam with a force acting on the end, a branch is traversed from base to tip, bending each node along the way.